frederic-perez/AmE-dictionary/data/idioms.md

 __castles in the sky__ Dreams, hopes, or plans that are impossible, unrealistic, or have very little chance of succeeding.
 __cat got your tongue__ Used to ask someone why he or she is not saying anything.
 __cat has nine lives__ _Everybody knows a cat has nine lives.
 For three he plays, for three he strays, and for the last three he stays._
+__catch (the) headlines__ To be featured on the headlines of news articles, as due to being particularly important, popular, fashionable, etc. _The pop star caught headlines yesterday after his latest run-in with police._
 __catch a snooze__ To sleep or take a nap, especially of a short duration.
 __catch fire__ __1__ Be ignited, as in _This wood is dry enough to catch fire._ __2__ Become inflamed with enthusiasm or passion, as in _His ideas caught fire all over the country._ _The magazine never quite caught fire._
 __catch hell__ _I’d catch hell for it._